Cristiano-Rodrigues/tic-tac-toe/README.md

 # tic-tac-toe

-An implementation of the Tic Tac Toe game.
+An implementation of the Tic Tac Toe game with history.